 - How else do I qualify?

 - I have gotten CEAP in the past year, but the Governor has declared a public emergency.
 Can I get it again?

 - I got a WorkFirst sanction.
 I cannot get TANF because now.
 Can we still get CEAP?

 - How much can I get?

-- Does DSHS count my income or cash on hand in deciding how much my CEAP grant will be?
+- Does DSHS count my income to decide how much CEAP I can get?

 - How do I apply?